“This book’s a home run!” New York Post – May 16, 2017

 Teke says don’t judge a book by its Yankee cover!
 The ROOT sports analyst and Pirates Fantasy Camp director, reads about his high school basketball exploits and the big red-headed kid that scored 40 points on him and is now in the Basketball Hall of Fame.

 Steve 'Psycho' Lyons

 “Great book!
 I thoroughly enjoyed all the stories.
-Back, back many memories.
+Brought back many memories.
 The last page left me teary eyed.”

 – Bill Steger

 Order Big League Dream NOW!